 What is Design?

-The design of your website refers to all elements that you – and the customer – can see.
+The design of website refers to all elements that you – and the customer – can see.
 This includes the colour scheme you choose, the images and graphics that you use and the presentation of the content.
 Your site should be a cohesive reflection of your brand, creating an extension of your business that your customers will enjoy spending time exploring.

 What is the User Experience?